CMS muon track measurement

 - As they finish, they should add their numbers to classroom histograms of PHI and THETA.

-- Record the same final numbers from your class histogram in your line of the W2D2 Report Spreadsheet in clumns E-AF.
+- Record the same final numbers from your class histogram in your line of the Worldwide Google Sheet in the appropriate columns.
 Note that the numbers in line 8, columns E-AF, are the angles in the center of each 20 degree bin.

 - Be sure to record your dataset in column D.